MohammedTabarakAhmed/SQL_project_data_analysis/README.md

 LIMIT 30;
  ```

-# 📚 When I Learned
+# 📚 What I Learned

 - SQL is essential for all roles.
 - Cloud & big data skills boost pay.